statistical-learning-seminars/statistical-learning-seminars.github.io/index.md

    statistical areas including semiparametric regression, functional data analysis, brain imaging and intensively-collected longitudinal data.

-   Variable selection is a fundamental challenge, if one works with large-scale data sets, that the number of predictors significantly exceeds the number of observations.
-In many practical problems (from genetics or biology) finding a small set of significant predictors is as important as accurate estimation or prediction.

-We investigate the variable selection problem in the single index model $Y=g(beta'X,epsilon)$, where $g$ is unknown function.
-Moreover, we make no assumptions on the distribution of errors, existence of their moments etc.

-We propose a computationally fast variable selection procedure, which is based on standard Lasso with response variables replaced by their ranks.
-If response variables are binary, our approach is even simpler: we just treat their class labels as they were numbers and apply standard Lasso.
-We present theoretical and numerical results describing variable selection properties of the methods.

 ### Friday, May 29, 16:30 CEST

 - **Speaker**: Wojciech Rejchel